EricZinda/Perplexity/backlog.md

         - Options:
           - Stop doing combinatorics
           - Have a lineage to track when RSTR changes
-          - Have "the" force the tree to not do combinatorics
+          - Have "the" or "not" force the tree to not do combinatorics
+            - Allow predications to mark themselves as requiring linear execution
           - Have a helper that "inverts" the execution and gives an indicator when the scope changes by looking at the values for any combinatorics
             - It is only going to be used by scopal predications if they somehow track scope, which doesn't seem like many besides "the"
             - resolving Scopal args: